 And, we can't say we blame him.
 Just as female writers and directors — Jane Campion, Sofia Coppola, and Diablo Cody are the few (so few) that come to mind — create films with fascinating female protagonists, Anderson defaults to compelling male ones, because it's what he knows.
 And, when he does delve deeper into female characters, it's usually through the context of love and relationships, which may be safe, but it's also the world with which he is familiar.
 We can't fault him for writing what he knows, but it is no wonder that, with so many male directors, there is a lack of compelling female roles, even in niche comedy like Anderson's.

 So, as we lament the film industry being one giant gentleman's agreement, it's important not to play the blame game.
 Because if other male filmmakers are like Anderson, then they're not trying to exclude women; they're trying to make the best movies they can.
-With that in mind, let's hope Anderson has his next quirky romp fronted by a gal, both as a challenge and as proof that his audience is not for men, only.
+With that in mind, let's hope Anderson has his next romp fronted by a female, even if it's just for the challenge.